snugel/cas-offinder/README.md

 Changelog
 -------
+* 2.4
+  - Corrected critical bug (The last 3 bases of 2bit input could be wrong)
+  - Corrected bug (Segmentation fault if the match occurs at the very first location in chromosome)
+  - Corrected bug (Cas-OFFinder does not follow symbolic links)
+  - Now user can limit number of devices used by Cas-OFFinder.
+  - Now Cas-OFFinder reports the name of platform.
+  - Now user can set '-' as output file, then the output will be redirected to stdout.
+All other messages from Cas-OFFinder will go to stderr.
 * 2.3
   - Removed cl.hpp due to lack of C++ binding support in the new OpenCL 2.0 standard.
   - Constant arguments are stored in constant or local memory, rather than global memory.